 - Your output should look similar to the output in the following image.

 - Take note of the Network Load Balancer Queue name.

 - Take note of the Elastic Load Balancer public DNS name.

 - Save the following firewall template information.
 You must provide these values as inputs when deploying the application template.

-- IP addresses of the NAT Gateway in each AZ—You need this IP address to restrict HTTPS access to your Panorama so that Lambda can use the EIPs for the NAT Gateway to communicate with Panorama when needed.
+- IP addresses of the NAT Gateway in each AZ.
+You need this IP address to restrict HTTPS access to your Panorama so that Lambda using the EIP’s for the NAT Gateway can communicate with Panorama when needed.